pygame/pygame/docs/reST/ref/freetype.rst

    | :sg:`init(cache_size=64, resolution=72)`

-   This function initializes the underlying FreeType library and must be called before trying to use any of the functionality of the :mod:`freetype` module.
+   This function initializes the underlying FreeType library and must be called before trying to use any of the functionality of the ``freetype`` module.

-   However, :meth:`pygame.init()` will automatically call this function if the :mod:`freetype` module is already imported.
+   However, :func:`pygame.init()` will automatically call this function if the ``freetype`` module is already imported.
 It is safe to call this function more than once.

    Optionally, you may specify a default *cache_size* for the Glyph cache: the